bjesus/asam/README.md

         rake db:create

-3. Rename `config/initializers/asam.rb.example` to `asam.rb` and edit it
+3. Edit `config/initializers/asam.rb` according to your will

 4. Run Asam